himmAllRight/himmAllRight-source/resources/templates/md/posts/ZFS-Backups-To-LUKS-External.md

 sudo cryptsetup luksOpen /dev/sdf sdf-enc
 ```

 `/dev/sdf` is the external disk, and `sdf-enc` is whatever you want to name the unlocked device.
-This is the name that what will be used to when referring to the unlocked device.
-Now that the drive is encrypted and unlocked, it's time for some ZFS.
+This is the name that what will be used when referring to the unlocked device.
+With the drive is encrypted and unlocked, it's time for some ZFS magic.

 ### Creating a ZFS Pool

-I am using my single external drive, so the zpool setup is very basic.
+I am creating a zpool using just my single external drive, so the setup is very basic.
 No mirrors, no zvols.
-A simple zpool means a simple setup command:
+A simple zpool is created with the simple command:

 ```
 sudo zpool create externalBackup sdf-enc